genin6382/motorq-vidhu/README.md

 10. Added routes for telemetry data
 11. Used node-scheduler to schedule cron job for every 30 seconds to generate random data
 12. Added Checks during Telemetry Data ingestion to trigger alerts
-13. Added function to resolve previous errors
+13. Added function to resolve previous alerts
 14. Added routes for alerts